-The Framework for Implementation uses these time periods to describe the activities needed to plan, permit, design, construct and operated the major elements of the Program (Section 4.3 through 4.9).
+The Framework for Implementation uses these time periods to describe the activities needed to plan, permit, design, construct and operated the major elements of the Program (Section 3.3 through 3.9).
 These activities and their completion dates define the environment within which fish reintroduction will take place.

-Restoration of spring-run and fall-run Chinook salmon populations will be implemented in three phases, each of which has specific biological and population objectives (Section 4.10 and 4.11).
+Restoration of spring-run and fall-run Chinook salmon populations will be implemented in three phases, each of which has specific biological and population objectives (Section 3.10 and 3.11).
 These phases are:

-7 The time periods are similar to those described in the FMP: Reintroduction (2010-2019), Interim (2020-2024), Growth (2025-2040), and Long Term (2040+).
+&lt;sup>8 The time periods are similar to those described in the FMP: Reintroduction (2010-2019), Interim (2020-2024), Growth (2025-2040), and Long Term (2040+).

-- Reintroduction (i.e., recolonization)8
+- Reintroduction (i.e., recolonization)

 - Local Adaptation

 - Full Restoration

 The phases are not associated with specific timelines because it is not possible to predict with confidence when the shift from one restoration phase to the next will occur.
 Salmon populations are subject to substantial annual and decadal variability due to changes in environmental conditions.
 Therefore, movement between phases will be based on biological criteria (triggers) rather than the timeline used for implementation of physical projects.
-These biological triggers are described in detail in Sections 4.10 and 4.11.
+These biological triggers are described in detail in Sections3.10 and 3.11.